 Create contact lists for the Assessment Community assigned to the Future Ready gear for which you would like to generate feedback.
 Although it is most powerful to generate feedback on all GLAs, feel free to choose the ones that are most appropriate for your district's planning process.

 Task Three: Get URLs and Collect Stakeholder Feedback

 Estimated Time: 25 Minutes Per Gear Assessment Survey

-2) The "Stakeholder Surveys for [District]" URLs are visible below the "My Teams" section.
+- The GLA "Stakeholder Surveys for [District]" URLs can be found below the "My Teams" section.

-3) Copy the appropriate URL for which your team is soliciting feedback and paste in your email to stakeholders.
+- Copy the appropriate GLA URL for the group from which you are soliciting feedback, and paste it in your email.